Criminology and Professional Practice | Master of Science Degree

 -- Professional Statement

--- Three (3) Confidential Reference Letters (Two should be academic references)
+-- Two (2) Confidential Reference Letters (One should be academic references)

 -- Academic Transcripts